 Can I get an estimate of how much services will cost?

 You have the right to receive a “Good Faith Estimate” explaining how much your medical care will cost.
 Under the law, health care providers need to give patients who don’t have insurance or who are not using insurance an estimate of the bill for medical items and services.
 You have the right to receive a Good Faith Estimate for the total expected cost of any non-emergency items or services.
 Make sure your health care provider gives you a Good Faith Estimate in writing at least 1 business day before your medical service or item.
 You can also ask your health care provider, and any other provider you choose, for a Good Faith Estimate before you schedule an item or service.
 If you receive a bill that is at least $400 more than your Good Faith Estimate, you can dispute the bill.
 Make sure to save a copy or picture of your Good Faith Estimate.
 For questions or more information about your right to a Good Faith Estimate, visit www.cms.gov/nosurprises

 How do I access my client portal?

-You can access your client portal by clicking here.
+Access your client portal here.
 If you need help resetting your password or if you have any other technical difficulties, please contact Julie at 847-707-2689 for help.

 Do I have to be a Christian to get services from Wellspring?